 - Wired to Hunt Podcast – Episode 196: What To Do When CWD Arrives w/ Doug Duren

 The Mule Deer Foundation (MDF) supports the conservation of mule deer, hunting, and wildlife habitat.
 The MDF is a founding partner of the CWD Alliance and actively supports initiatives that seek to control the spread of CWD.
 Visit its website to learn more: https://muledeer.org/.

-The National Deer Alliance (NDA) is dedicated to the conservation of all wild deer and supports the continuity of hunting.
+In November of 2020, the National Deer Alliance and the Quality Deer Management Association merged to form the National Deer Association (NDA).
+The NDA is dedicated to the conservation of all wild deer and supports the continuity of hunting.
 The NDA has invested in efforts to better manage CWD, backing additional funding and research on the disease.
 Additionally, the NDA is promoting the establishment of a unified national approach to address this issue, pushing for policies that would lead to better CWD control.
 The NDA intends to accomplish this by implementing an open-forum approach whereby stakeholders can come together and construct a cohesive plan.
 Members of the NDA have offered testimony for meetings at both state and national levels.
 Its website frequently has useful CWD resource to hunters.
-To learn more about the NDA and to stay updated on its role in combating CWD, visit: https://nationaldeeralliance.com/.
+To learn more about the NDA and to stay updated on its role in combating CWD, visit: https://www.deerassociation.com/

 Links to some helpful NDA resources on CWD: